Person County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-You can also opt for a bench trial, where the judge makes the decision.
+• Jury vs. Bench Trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

 • Typical Trial Length: DUI trials can vary in length, but they typically last from one to three days, depending on the complexity of the case.